Vegetable Working Group

 Canadian growers produce a wide array of high-quality vegetables, from asparagus to zucchini, from BC to Newfoundland.
 The Vegetable Working Group is a collective body made up of growers and representatives from grower associations across Canada who discuss and decide on issues that affect vegetable production.

-In collaboration with Canadian Horticultural Council (CHC) staff and industry partners, such as the Canadian Food Inspection Agency (CFIA), the Pest Management Regulatory Agency (PMRA) and Agriculture and Agri-Food Canada, the group seek to affect policies that improve their ability to grow vegetables.
+In collaboration with The Fruit and Vegetable Growers of Canada (FVGC) staff and industry partners, such as the Canadian Food Inspection Agency (CFIA), the Pest Management Regulatory Agency (PMRA) and Agriculture and Agri-Food Canada, the group seek to affect policies that improve their ability to grow vegetables.

 The Working Group meets once a year during the March Annual General Meeting to consider a wide range of matters pertaining to: